SUSTAINABILITY

 https://www.theguardian.com/environment/2021/nov/06/clothes-made-from-recycled-materials-sustainable-plastic-climate

 I do my best not to sell fast fashion.
 But when I do, I choose natural fibres like cotton, linen, and wool.
 Wool is king.
 And sheep enjoy getting a good shearing.
-Garments that contain plastic based materials are chosen very carefully for their hand-me-down longevity along with their other qualities.
+Garments that contain synthesized cellulose fibres, such as viscose and rayon, are chosen carefully for their hand-me-down longevity and other qualities.

-For garments that have hardware such as slips or straps that can be adjusted, I choose metal over plastic because it's stronger, lasts longer, and is biodegradable.
+- Garments that have hardware such as slips, clips or straps, I choose metal over plastic because it's stronger, lasts longer, and is biodegradable

-Plastic film is never used when printing promotional postcards, swing tags...
+- Plastic film is never used when printing promotional postcards, tickets, or swing tags

-Customer bags are made from paper and stickers from biodegradable paper.
+- Customer bags are made from recycled paper, and stickers from biodegradable paper

-Drinks for customers are always served in glass - Italian table wine glasses from the 60s that belonged to my grandmother, who handed them down to my mother, who handed them down to me, just as she handed down her religious/ war-time mantra that 'it's a sin to waste'.
-Plastic cutlery, takeaway containers, and single-use coffee cups are rarely, almost never used.
-Again, every little bit counts.
+- Drinks for customers are always served in glass - Italian table wine glasses from the 60s that belonged to my grandmother, who handed them down to my mother, who handed them down to me

-Finally, my mission for the shop is to provide women with garments that they really love, will wear often, and get good use out of and perhaps even hand them down like the good old days.
-I am proud to say that after four years in business I have received less than 10 return requests - this includes online customers too!
-This is because I will not encourage a sale if the garment doesn't look, feel, or fit right.
+Finally, my mission for the shop is to provide women with garments that they really love, will wear often and get good use out of, and perhaps even hand them down like the good old days.
+I'm proud to say that after five years in business I have received less than 10 return requests - this includes online customers too!
+I will not encourage a purchase if the garment doesn't work for you.
 I want you to walk away happy and confident in your decision.

-Some ridiculous magazine articles are encouraging women to make capsule wardrobes and embrace minimalism by throwing away most of their wardrobe.
-A women should never feel guilty about owning beautiful dresses, or any garment that makes her feel good, comfortable, confident, and that enhances her unique sense of identity.
-Identity is paramount, and we need that.
+In the name of Minimalism, some magazine articles encourage women to throw away all their clothes and build a capsule wardrobe, which is great if you're living out of suitcase.
+A women should never feel guilty about owning beautiful garments that make her feel good, comfortable, confident, and most importantly, that give her her unique sense of identity.
+Identity is paramount, and when times get tough in life, loss, sickness, sadness, we need that.
 Sometimes we make poor clothing choices and shouldn't be vilified for that either.
-But we should all consider the concept of quality over quantity.
-We are moving together as a society into our collective futures, and businesses must take responsibility to help you lead the way.
+But in today's world, we should all consider the concept of Quality.